ylgrgyq/playground/reservoir/README.md

 ### Codec

+A `Codec` encodes or decodes objects of a type to another type which adapt to the storage provided to `ObjectQueue`.
-A `Codec` encodes objects to bytes and decodes objects from bytes.
+For the provided `FileStorage`, it can only accept `byte[]` as the serialized object type.
+So for the `Codec` along with `FileStorage`, it encodes objects to bytes and decodes objects from bytes.

 ```java
 class StringCodec implements Codec<String, byte[]> {